-- Complete the online application, which authorizes the opening of an application file for a student. - Complete a personal statement as described above for one's specified program.
+- Complete the online application, which authorizes the opening of an application file for a student. - Complete a personal statement as described

+- above for one's specified program.

-- Complete the Electronic Recommendation Form, requesting recommendations from three persons to be completed via email.
+- Complete the Electronic Recommendation

+Form, requesting recommendations from

+three persons to be completed via email.

-Note: If a Baptist student is also applying for BGCT financial aid, a recommendation is required from a pastor, and the same recommendation can serve as one of the recommendations for admission. - Applicants to the Master of Divinity and Mater of Arts in Family Ministry secure the required church endorsement (not required for MA(Rel) applicants).
-If a student is Baptist, then the completion of the BGCT MFA Form is used to fulfill this requirement. - Request official transcripts of all prior academic work at the undergraduate and graduate level to be sent to Logsdon Seminary.
-A transcript request form is available for this purpose. - Remit the \$50 application fee (waived for current and former HSU students).
-Payable online with a credit card or with a check. - Complete financial aid applications for individual scholarships for which the student wishes to apply. - Baptist applicants apply for the Baptist General Convention of Texas (BGCT) Ministerial Financial Aid by requesting that the applicant's church complete the BGCT Church Certification Form and the/a pastor provide a personal reference letter (or a church officer can provide the reference if the applicant is a pastor).
-For students completing this form, a church endorsement is not also required, as this form offers the church's endorsement of the student. - Schedule a personal interview.
+Note: If a Baptist student is also applying for

+BGCT financial aid, a recommendation is

+required from a pastor, and the same recom mendation can serve as one of the recom mendations for admission.

+- Applicants to the Master of Divinity and Mater of Arts in Family Ministry secure the required church endorsement (not required for MA(Rel) applicants).
+If a student is Baptist, then the completion of the BGCT MFA Form is used to fulfill this requirement.

+- Request official transcripts of all prior academic work at the undergraduate and graduate level to be sent to the Graduate Admission Office.
+A transcript request form is available for this purpose.

+- Complete the financial aid application in Scholarship Central.

+- Baptist applicants apply for the Baptist

+General Convention of Texas (BGCT)

+Ministerial Financial Aid by requesting that

+the applicant's church complete the BGCT

+Church Certification Form and the/a pastor

+provide a personal reference letter (or a

+church officer can provide the reference if

+the applicant is a pastor).
+For students completing this form, a church endorsement

+is not also required, as this form offers the

+church's endorsement of the student.

+- Schedule a personal interview.
 Applicants are typically interviewed by the program directors.
 In some cases the interview can be conducted by telephone.

-Note: The items in the application process are to be uploaded electronically after the applicant has successfully completed the online application, or if circumstances require, the applicant may submit documents to the Director of Student Services, either individually or collectively.
+Note: The items in the application process are to be uploaded electronically after the applicant has successfully completed the online application, or if circumstances require, the applicant may submit documents to the HSU Graduate Admission Office either individually or collectively.

-The Director of Student Services will maintain the application file and will be in communication with the applicant in regard to the following:
+The HSU Graduate Admission Office will maintain the application file and will be in communication with the applicant in regard to the following:

-• The status of the application file.
-The appli-
+The status of the application file.
+The applicant will be informed at appropriate times of materials necessary for consideration of the application which have not yet been

-- cant will be informed at appropriate times of materials necessary for consideration of the application which have not yet been received. - The admission decision.
-The applicant will receive a formal letter including approval of admission or other action.
+- received. - The admission decision.
+The applicant will receive an email and a formal letter including approval of admission or other action.